MNI/McGill (7T Terra)#

 Add the session to the MRI log book (see MRI scanning).

-Fill out the screening forms#
+Fill out the screening and consent forms#

 Download the data#